dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/qr-code-details.md

 ### mode

-Identify the first data encoding mode of the QR Code barcode.
+Identify the first data encoding mode of the QR Code.

 ```cpp
 int mode